kymotsujason/tachiyomi/README.md

 Features include:

+-   Fast Scrollbar for Library

--   Fast Scrollbar for Library view (why is it not in the original?)
+-   Fast Scrollbar for Library updates

+-   Fast Scrollbar for Recently read

+-   Fast Scrollbar for Catalogue

+-   Fast Scrollbar for Catalogue browsing

 ## Changes

--   None yet
+-   Increased Recently read limit (from 25 to 50)

 ## Fixes